andresjarami/FewShotLearningEMG/README.md

 3. For the experiment 1, we run over Gadi one batch files ([Synthetic Data](Experiments/Experiment1_2/SyntheticRand_script.sh))

 4. For the experiment 3, we run over Gadi three batch files (one per database): [NinaPro5](Experiments/Experiment3/Cote_CWT_NinaPro5/EVALUATE1.sh), [CoteAllard](Experiments/Experiment3/Cote_CWT_Cote/EVALUATE1.sh), and [EPN](Experiments/Experiment3/Cote_CWT_EPN/EVALUATE1.sh).

+#### NOTE
+The implementations of our adaptation technique and the Liu and Vidovic methods are in the [Fucntions](Experiments/Experiment1_2/functions.py) python file.

 ## Visualization of the three experiments:
 After the execution of the experiments, we analyzed and developed the graphs, which are presented in the paper.